 Winding Down a Law Practice

+There’s a lot involved in law firm succession planning, so it pays to chart out a strategy early on.
 Selling your practice requires a wind-down to prepare for your exit.
 Winding down will ensure you tie up any loose ends and pass your practice to your successor with confidence.
 To do so smoothly, start with these steps:

 - Stop accepting new client cases.
 Put your effort into tying up client cases to ensure your current clients don’t fall through the cracks.